adambdia/CEG3156-Labs/README.md

 # CEG3156-Labs
-Repo for my labs for CEG3156 at uOttawa.
+Repo for my labs for CEG3156 Winter 2026 at uOttawa.
 Using [GHDL](https://github.com/ghdl/ghdl) and [GTKWave](https://gtkwave.sourceforge.net/) to streamline development

 ## For new labs
 1. copy the lab template folder